aggregat4/dendriform/JOURNAL.md

 Further steps in the node completion logic.
 They are now also hidden in the tree.
 Rediscovered the fact that you can't CSS animate the `display` property.
 I still think this is rediculous.

 We have further issues though: when completed nodes are not shown we also need to remove them from the DOM tree or all sorts of keyboard navigation logic no longer works.

+We should try the rerender method first since that is the easiest?
+Allthough then the delay where the node is shown as completed and then removed is not really possible...